 The door from the kitchen to the deck was not very nice.
 It was serviceable but it was dented and didn’t let in nearly enough light not to mention Vector couldn’t see out the window unless you held him.

 The door also opened inward which got in the way of the fridge door.
 We decided to do something bold and replace it with an out-swing door which is rather unusual.
-The door is in a protected area on the deck so we aren’t too worried about snow blocking the door and we don’t have a huge need for screen doors where we are so an outswing door works for us.
+We made sure to follow these tips from Top Master Locksmith on how to properly install it.
+Since the door is in a protected area on the deck we didn’t have to worry about snow blocking the door and we don’t have a huge need for screen doors where we are, so an outswing door would work for us.

 Since we were replacing the door, we figured we’d put in one big enough to get a fridge in and out of the house… So we upgraded from a 30″ wide door to a 36″ wide door and since we were opening the wall up anyways, we might as well add a side-light.
 So goes projects in this family…one thing leads to another.
 Oh, and to top it all off, Vector was extremely sick the entire weekend of this door project and we had tickets to see Charles Dutoit conduct the Boston Symphony Orchestra.